 What does a client’s BMI tell you about how they should be advised in their daily lives?

-How would you formulate diet and exercise plans for a group, as well as working with individual clients?
+How would you formulate diet and exercise plans for a group as well as individual clients?

 What qualifications or experiences do you possess that make you stand out in this field?